torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 compatibility:

  (1) Deassert REQ at the same time as asserting FRAME.
- (2) Do not reassert REQ to request another bus transaction until after
+ (2) Do yest reassert REQ to request ayesther bus transaction until after
      finish-ing the previous transaction.

-Since the individual bus masters do not have direct control of REQ, a simple logical-or of video and audio requests would violate the rules.
+Since the individual bus masters do yest have direct control of REQ, a simple logical-or of video and audio requests would violate the rules.
 Thus, both the arbiter and the initiator contain 430FX compatibility mode logic.
 To enable 430FX mode, set the EN_TBFX bit as indicated in